Skip to content

 What does it mean for me?

-• Even if you haven’t committed a fatal crime yourself, you could be arrested for being associated with the gang that did.
+• Even if you haven’t committed a crime yourself, you could be arrested for being associated with the gang that did.
 It’s called Joint Enterprise.
 Do you want to go to jail for something you didn’t directly do?

 • Being forced to commit crimes through child criminal exploitation will get you in trouble with the law, and a criminal record will stick with you for the rest of your life.

-• Being in a gang can mean being linked to crime like trafficking, drug dealing and violence.
+• Being in a gang can mean being linked to serious crime like trafficking, drug dealing and violence.

-• You may be forced to do things that you don’t want to, as well as being a risk to your physical wellbeing, this could affect your mental health.
+• You may be forced to do things that you don’t want to – as well as being a risk to your physical wellbeing, this could affect your mental health.

 • Getting involved with a gang can have a long-term impact on your education and employment, which can seriously damage your future.